AKD92/FileStream-Binary-Inverter/README.md

 # FileStream Binary Inverter v2.0

 This is seriously a funny utility program for corrupting data stored on local files.
-Given a path of a directory in your file system (for example, C:\Test Folder) this program will grab a list of all the files available inside the directory and their sub-directories, and attempt to change(corrupt) the data of those files, one by one.
+Given a path of a directory in your file system (for example, C:\Test Folder) this program will grab a list of all files available inside the directory and their sub-directories, and will attempt to change(corrupt) the data of those files, one by one.
 After completion, the original data of those poor files will be lost forever.
 Size of the files will remain same but all will be left behind are nothing but garbages.

 Pure massacre though, surely those files suddenly becomes unreadable and useless.